autodesk-platform-services/aps-tutorials-website/docs/tutorials/hubs-browser/nodejs/auth.md

 - the `getAuthorizationUrl` function generates a URL for our users to be redirected to when initiating the 3-legged authentication workflow
-- the `authCallbackMiddleware` function can be used as an Express.js [middleware](https://expressjs.com/en/guide/using-middleware.html) when the user logs in successfully and is redirected back to our application
+- the `authCallbackMiddleware` function can be used as an Express.js middleware when the user logs in successfully and is redirected back to our application
 - the `authRefreshMiddleware` function is then used as an Express.js middleware for all requests that will need to make use of the Forge access tokens
 - the `getUserProfile` function returns additional details about the authenticated user based on an existing access token

-## Authentication endpoint
+## Server endpoints

 Next, let's add a first endpoint to our server.
 Create an `auth.js` file under the `routes` subfolder with the following content: